Expendable launch system: Roscosmos

+South Korea

 United States

 Several governmental agencies of the United States purchase ELV launches.
 NASA is a major customer with the Commercial Resupply Services and Commercial Crew Development programs, also launching scientific spacecraft.
 The vast majority of launch vehicles for its missions, from the Redstone missile to the Delta, Atlas, Titan and Saturn rocket families, have been expendable.
 As its flagship crewed exploration replacement for the partially reusable Space Shuttle, NASA's newest ELV, the Space Launch System flew successfully in November 2022 after delays of more than six years.
 It is planned to serve in a major role on crewed exploration programs going forward.

 The United States Air Force is also an ELV customer, having designed the Titan, Atlas, and Delta families.
-Both the Delta IV and Atlas V from the 1994 Evolved ELV (EELV) program remain in active service, operated by the United Launch Alliance.
+The Atlas V from the 1994 Evolved ELV (EELV) program remains in active service, operated by United Launch Alliance.
 The National Security Space Launch (NSSL) competition has selected two EELV successors, the expendable Vulcan Centaur and partially reusable Falcon 9, to provide assured access to space.